Clouds

 Feather clouds, eastern Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)

-Other pictures, depicting clouds, may be seen on the pages Dawn, Evening, and Nature: Rain and dew.
+Other pictures, depicting clouds, are shown on the pages Dawn, Evening, and Nature: Rain and dew.

 (Uploaded October 2022)